johnlaudun/tedtalks/Notes.md

             - >>> Grab speaker profiles from TED website, build CSV with name, designation, and text.
 (We will derive gender from text.)

+### More Features

+* Organization/formulae/templates for talks:
+    - Sampled talk had a quick introduction and a quick definition and then lots of details: do technical words increase in the "body" of the talk?
+Second sample also used "I hope" at the end of the talk.
+    - Derived "footprint" by audio analysis?
+(Footprint = structure = organization.)
+    - Last sentence (or so) of every talk.
+    - If TED has "thin" introductions and conclusions and seem to focus more on examples within a talk, are there fewer "structural" words or cues? (e.g., "in this next section" "I will now examine.")
+    -

+### Time of Talk

+* Talk lengths: by class.
+* Density of terms vs. density of talk.
+TED talks are more dense in what way?
+(Less framing language, metalanguage, metadiscourse?)

 ## More Notes